ArturoAve/LowzNIRFit/README.md

-# LowzNIRFit
+# SNIRfit

-Codes used to fit the light curves of a low-z SNe Ia in NIR sample compiled by Andy Friedman.
+Codes used to fit the NIR light curves of a low-z SNe Ia sample compiled by Andy Friedman.